TO TOP

 Content

-Automation of processes with the Model Builder
+• Automation of processes with the ArcGIS Model Builder and possibly Python

-Further contents possible depending on the course
+• Further content possible depending on the course

 Lecturers:Frank Dickmann